 How can you SAFELY pass on your passwords?

 Myend has a personal Vault built into the platform for you to store passwords, logins, and key-codes.
-This data is only shared with your Trustee or assigned contact after Myend has attempted to verify your passing multiple times.
+This data is only shared with your Legacy Contacts after Myend has attempted to verify your passing multiple times.
 It will then help your Legacy Contacts gain access to your devices, email, and social media accounts, so they can cancel subscriptions or delete certain data or accounts after you’re gone.
 If needed, you can leave specific instructions per account on what needs to be done with it.

 Myend’s personal Vault is safe and secure.
 You are the only person allowed to see the data for as long as you’re alive.
 Using technology makes our lives easier during our lifetime, but it complicates our afterlife, at least for the ones we leave behind.
 Every day we create more digital heritage, your digital house gets bigger and more full.